DrummerViking/PyGraphInbox/README.md

 ```
 it will read the config file, and lookup for the userslistfilename file to fetch the list of mailboxes.
 <br>
-If the line 'userslistfilename' in the config file does not exists, you can pass the email addresses as arguments:
+You can pass the email addresses as arguments:
 ```powershell
 Python.exe inbox.py "user1@contoso.com"
 ```